 THE WILLIAM J. & SHIRLEY A. MAECK FAMILY FOUNDATION

-Just a reminder, CCI is participating in the Fred Myer community rewards again this year.
-The Fred Myer Rewards is a program for people to earn donations for nonprofit organizations just by shopping with your Fred Myers Rewards Card.
+Just a reminder, CCI is participating in the Fred Meyer community rewards program again this year.
+Fred Meyer Rewards is a program that encourages giving donations for nonprofit organizations just by shopping with your Fred Meyer's Rewards Card.
 This year all you have to do is link your rewards card to CCI, it’s that easy!

-For those who have a Fred Myer Rewards card and link to CCI we greatly appreciate your support in our efforts across the state.
+For those who have a Fred Meyer Rewards card and link to CCI we greatly appreciate your support in our efforts across the state.

-Click on any of the buttons below to link out for the full story.
+Click on any of the buttons below for the full story.